-Wonders of the World: A Journey through ancient Egypt and ancient Greece at The British Museum, London
+Wonders of the World: A Journey through Ancient Egypt and Ancient Greece – 4th March 2023

 The British Museum houses some of the most beautiful and awe-inspiring statues, paintings and artefacts from ancient Egypt and ancient Greece.
 While these extraordinary civilisations no longer exist, the ideas that existed at the time are embodied through the wonders of their art works.
 These ancient civilisations observed the movements of the heavens, discovered how to map time and realised the power of the image through beauty and symbol.
 The focus on the body as expressing deeper philosophical ideas and where the image was created to both draw down, and ascend to the gods, began in ancient Egypt and flourished in ancient Greece.
 Seeing the human body as part of vaster cosmos had a profound effect at the time and is something which can still have relevance for us today.

 We will explore the ancient Egyptian sculpture and wall painting in the main hall, move on in time to the ancient Greek sculptures from the Parthenon, and finally explore some of the sculptures from ancient Rome.
 All of these are on the ground floor of the museum.